turtlebot/turtlebot4-user-manual/setup/simple_discovery.md

 </figure>
 {% endtab %}
 {% tab wifi jazzy %}

 ### Wi-Fi Setup

 The Create® 3 must _not_ be connected to Wifi when using ROS 2 Jazzy.
 All communication between the Raspberry Pi and the Create® 3 is done over the internal wired connection.
 The [`create3_republisher`](../software/create3.md#create-3-republisher) node ensures that all ROS 2 topics, services, and actions from the Create® 3 are accessible by other computers on the same wireless network.

+To disconnect the Create® 3 from wi-fi, access the [Create® 3 webserver](./basic.md#accessing-the-create-3-webserver) and choose the "Forget wi-fi settings" item from the menu at the top of the screen.

 ### Application Configuration